pengzheng0707/pengzheng0707.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
 I’m Zheng Peng, currently pursuing my second year of graduate studies at Jilin University.
-Currently, I am a member of the Intelligence Content Learning (ICL) group within the School of Artificial Intelligence at Jilin University.
+Currently, I am a member of the Intelligent Content Learning (ICL) group within the School of Artificial Intelligence at Jilin University.
 My research interests lie in generative models and neural radiance fields (NeRF).

-I have the privilege of being advised by Associate Professor Rui Ma.
+I have the privilege of being advised by Associate Professor [Rui Ma](https://ruim-jlu.github.io).
 My journey in the field of artificial intelligence has been exciting, and I’m passionate about exploring novel ways to create and understand visual content.

 Feel free to connect with me or explore my work further! 😊